mlcommons/ck/README.md

 ```

 Note, that CK will detect all available versions of required compilers (GCC, LLVM, ICC ...)
-and libraries on your system using [CK portable package and environment manager](https://github.com/ctuning/ck-env).
+and libraries on your system using [CK customizable cross-platform package and environment manager with JSON API and meta](https://github.com/ctuning/ck-env).
 If some software dependencies are missing, CK will automatically install required packages
 as described in this [article about portable CK workflows](https://github.com/ctuning/ck/wiki/Portable-workflows.mediawiki).